 How can I make my TAG Heuer watch strap last longer?

-Try and prevent your watch strap from coming into contact with water, as this can spell disaster for it and could mean you having to replace it on a more regular basis.
-Leather straps will need replacing as its colour naturally fades over time.
+A key measure you can take to make your TAG Heuer watch strap last longer is to try and prevent it from coming into contact with water.
+Interaction with water can spell disaster and could mean you have to replace your timepiece on a more regular basis.
+As well as this, it’s important to know that leather strap watch straps will need replacing as its colour naturally fades over time.

 What happens to the water resistance of my TAG Heuer?

-The water resistance of your watch deteriorates over time, with the gaskets under permanent pressure to ensure that no water enters your watch.
-Take your watch for an annual check-up to make sure the seals are intact.
-Make sure that your watch’s check-up includes bench and pressure tests, to ensure thorough maintenance and overall care of your watch.
+Over time, the water resistance of your TAG Heuer Watch can deteriorate.
+This is because its gaskets are under permanent pressure to ensure that no water enters your timepiece.
+To make sure that the seals are intact, be sure to take your watch for an annual check-up.
+Ensure that this check up includes bench and pressure tests, to ensure through maintenance and overall care of your watch.

 How to protect your TAG Heuer when you’re not wearing it?